philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 Whether these downsides trump the downsides of not actually having privacy is hard to say and depends on the situation.
 Based on the amount of code I've seen using this strategy (approximately zero code), I'd say developers prefer leaking private variables to all this boilerplate.

-In any case, we can do better.
+Either way, I think we can do better.

 ## What Does a Good Solution Look Like?